 Always consult your healthcare provider before taking any dietary supplement, though.

-Can I get too much vitamin K from food?
+Can I get High Doses from Food?

-After all, Japanese consume natto (fermented soybeans) for hundreds of years with no adverse effects.
+After all, the Japanese consume natto (fermented soybeans) for hundreds of years with no adverse effects.
 Natto is the richest food in vitamin K2, containing more than 100 mcg of vitamin K2 per 100g!
 This may be a reason why Japan has a lower fracture risk and stronger bone density than other countries!

 Moreover, many studies have been performed using extremely high vitamin K2 dosages of 45,000-90,000 mcg.
 No toxic effects or adverse effects have been reported.